 By Sandy Tudor, MA, LMHC

-I feel compelled to share some of what I know about suicide and suicide prevention.
-I dedicate this to Anthony Bourdain, my father Charles Tudor, and the scores of others who have taken their own lives and to those they have left behind.
+I dedicate this to my father, Charles Tudor, who took his life in 1969 and the scores of others who have taken their own lives and to those they have left behind.

 Here are some statistics about suicide: